“It’s not about being good at something. It’s about being good to yourself.” – Anonymous

 Finding Natural Remedies For Stress Relief

-With high stress an epidemic in this country, it is recommended to turn to natural relievers like breathing exercises, yoga, and spiritual and physical connection for remedy.
+With high stress being an epidemic in this country, it is recommended to turn to natural relievers like breathing exercises, practicing yoga, and spiritual and physical connections for remedy.
 While exercise is a useful way to reduce stress, it sometimes comes at the expense of creating more strength by “pushing harder” or increasing heart rates to high levels.

 On the other hand, yoga may be a more useful way of reducing stress because it combines both physical fitness with self-awareness and compassion.
 It combines physical poses, controlled breathing, and meditation, and almost anyone can do it.
-Yoga practice has been linked to not only reducing stress but also lowering blood pressure and heart rate, reducing cortisol levels, reduced anxiety and muscle tension, increased strength and flexibility, slowed aging process, and improving sound sleep.
+Yoga practice has been linked to not only reducing stress but also lowering blood pressure and heart rate, reducing cortisol levels, reducing anxiety and muscle tension, increasing strength, and flexibility, slowing the aging process, and improving sound sleep.
 There are so many benefits of Yoga, it gives a high payoff for the effort involved.

 Our Nervous System

-Our autonomic nervous system which responds to stress, has two divisions; parasympathetic and sympathetic.
+Our autonomic nervous system which response to stress has two divisions; parasympathetic and sympathetic.
 The sympathetic nervous system prepares the body for intense physical activity and is often referred to as the fight-or-flight response.
-The parasympathetic nervous system has almost the exact opposite effect and relaxes the body and inhibits or slows many high energy functions.
+The parasympathetic nervous system has almost the exact opposite effect and relaxes the body and inhibits or slows many high-energy functions.
 Yoga trains to counter stress by calming you down and reducing chronic stress and hormone levels as your heart rate viability increases.